WHAT IS ALLIANCE FRANÇAISE WELLINGTON?

 Our multimedia library offers a growing collection of material (books, magazines, DVDs, CDs).
 The catalogue is available online for our students and members.
 We also run three book clubs that meet monthly to discuss the latest must-read books from France.

 We offer a range of cultural events including concerts, exhibitions, special movie screenings, guest speakers and poetry.
-In cooperation with organisations like the French Embassy in New Zealand, the New Zealand-France Friendship Fund and several other sponsors, we offer a variety of community events including the annual Alliance Française French Film Festival, a monthly Cineclub and city fairs.
+In cooperation with organisations like the French Embassy in New Zealand and several other sponsors, we offer a variety of community events including the annual Alliance Française French Film Festival.
 We also run special events available to members and non-members revolving around traditions such as Bastille Day, the Fête de la Musique and Beaujolais Nouveau.